 Our literature professors encourage students to send proposals to conferences in relevant fields, and our graduate students present papers at scholarly conferences in the Bay Area, nationally, and internationally.
 Conference exposure brings students more academic contacts and can often lead to the publication of an article.

 You’ll have several opportunities to present your creative and critical writing.
-Works in Progress events include a Tuesday reading series of new creative writing by students and faculty, and lunchtime talks where students and faculty present new scholarly research and writing.
+Works in Progress events include a Tuesday reading series of new creative and scholarly writing by faculty and students in their final year of study.

-In addition, The Place for Writers hosts an annual open mic event, interdisciplinary workshops, and readings.
-Our graduate English students represent Mills across the San Francisco Bay Area at annual Litquake events, and at Poetry Center San Jose, Small Press Traffic, and other local literary venues.
+In addition, The Place for Writers hosts open mics and interdisciplinary workshops.
+Our students represent Mills across the San Francisco Bay Area at annual Litquake events, and at Poetry Center San Jose, Small Press Traffic, and other local literary venues.

 Graduate students in the MFA in Book Art and Creative Writing Program have the opportunity to work with a diverse group of visiting artists, writers, and scholars through residencies and workshops.
 Our students have collaborated on a book with Katarzyna Bazarnik and Zenon Fajfer of the Polish movement “Liberature.”
 They have made paper with Drew Cameron of Combat Paper, worked with past artist-in-residence Jen Bervin, and taken an intensive workshop with internationally known printmaker Tom Killion.